Temut7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. confused smiley -> Write a script that displays a confused smiley "(Ôo)' 2.Lets display a file - > display the content of the /etc/passwd file.
 3. What about 2? -> Display the content of /etc/passwd and /etc/hosts.
+4. Last line of a file -> display the content  of last lines